dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-15-PyTorch training model.md

 `loss_fn = torch.nn.MSELoss()`

 Once we found the `loss` we exete the `loss.backward()`.
-This is a automatic gradient calculation phase.
+This is an automatic gradient calculation phase.
 PyTorch has the automatic gradient calculus right out of the box.

 The `loss.backward()` will calculate the gradients.
 Gradients are needed in the next phase, when using the `optimizer.step()` function we fine tune our model parameters.

 Just to add, we can anytime get all our model parameters as : `model.parameters()` method.
 Once we updated the parameters, we repeat the forward phase again.

+We used the `torch.nn.Lineear()` layer in our example, which assumes the linear transformation of our input.
+Usually some non-linear transformation follows the `Linear` PyTorch layer since we know neural networks learn best when we apply non-linear function to the input.

 Note: Each PyTorch forward phase creates the calculation graph; thanks to that graph we compute the gradients...

-Appendix: We used the `torch.nn.Lineear()` layer in our example, which assumes the linear transformation of our input.
-Usually some non-linear transformation follows the `Linear` PyTorch layer since we know neural networks learn best when we apply non-linear function to the input.